 Also, there has been heightened governmental scrutiny recently over pharmaceutical pricing practices in light of the rising cost of prescription drugs and biologics.
 Such scrutiny has resulted in several Presidential executive orders, Congressional hearings and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for products.
 Congress has also passed additional reform measures.
 This includes the IRA, which, (i) directs HHS to negotiate the price of certain high-expenditure, single-source drugs and biologics covered under Medicare, and subject drug manufacturers to civil monetary penalties and a potential excise tax by offering a price that is not equal to or less than the negotiated "maximum fair price" for such drugs and biologics under the law, and (ii) requires drug manufacturers to pay drug rebates with respect to certain drugs and biologics covered under Medicare Part B or Medicare Part D to the extent that drug prices increase faster than inflation.
 Under the IRA, orphan drugs are exempted from the Medicare drug price negotiation program, but only if they have one orphan designation and for which the only approved indication(s) is for that disease or condition.
 The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
-These provisions will take effect progressively starting in fiscal year 2023, although the implementation of the IRA will be implemented but is likely to have a significant impact on the pharmaceutical industry.
+These provisions will take effect progressively starting in fiscal year 2023, although the implementation of the IRA is currently subject to ongoing litigation that challenges the constitutionality of the IRA's Medicare drug price negotiation program.
+It is currently unclear how the IRA will be implemented but is likely to have a significant impact on the pharmaceutical industry.
 Further, the Biden administration released an additional executive order on October 14, 2022, directing HHS to submit a report on how the Center for Medicare and Medicaid Innovation can be further leveraged to test new models for lowering drug costs for Medicare and Medicaid beneficiaries.
-It is unclear whether t
+It is unclear whether this executive order or similar policy initiatives will be implemented in the future.